 6.5.
 Yes.
-The Isle of Dogs Neighbourhood Area and Neighbourhood Forum were designated by Tower Hamlets Council on 5 April 2016, with the decision notice published on 19 April 2016.
+The Spitalfields Neighbourhood Area and Neighbourhood Forum were designated by Tower Hamlets Council on 5 April 2016.
 The designation process followed the required statutory procedures and as such the neighbourhood forum is authorised to act.

 In accordance with TCPA 1990 Schedule 4B Paragraph 6 and PCPA 2004 Schedule 38B, Paragraphs 1, 2 and 4, did the proposal and accompanying documents comply with the rules for submission to the LPA (see 5.2 above)?